 Afterwards, we can use these archetypes to write a whole new chapter in the mythology of tech.

 Every technological advancement begins with a dreamer.
 Today’s dreamers are the entrepreneurs.
-They are the ones that must undergo a journey of transformation, after which, they will never be the same.
+They must undergo a journey of transformation, after which, they will never be the same.

-For the entrepreneur, inspiration may derive from the little voices in his head, from his parents, his teachers, or something else like the muses of classical Greek mythology.
+For the entrepreneurs, inspiration may derive from the little voices in their heads, from their parents, their teachers, their heroes, or other muses.

-The entrepreneur may be a god like Apollo in his own right — one that creates and inspires — one who calls forth to action what he has conspired in moments of deep meditation and contemplation, or one he conceived in a brilliant, flashing moment of realization.
+The entrepreneur may be a god like Apollo in his own right — one that creates and inspires — one who calls forth to action what has been conspired in moments of deep meditation and contemplation, or one conceived in a brilliant, flashing moment of realization.

-The dreamer; however, will need help in realizing his vision.
+The dreamer; however, will need help in realizing that vision.